misterblonde/nft-dao/README-private.md

+challenges DAO development
+- challenges: overflow and underflow with ether/gwei/wei values in solidity
+- not being able to use floats
+- security of functionality, make some functions protected by making them owner only
+-

 // bug fixed via TDD:

 - all IN voting did not add to the total vote count, whilst the vote simple